-- (2) When the first bit (the start bit) of reception data is received from the RxD2 pin, data is received, bit by bit, in sequence: LSB, ...., MSB, and stop bit(s). - (3) When the stop bit(s) is (are) received, the content of the UART2 receive register is transmitted to the UART2 receive buffer register. - At this time, the receive complete flag goes to "1" to indicate that the reception is completed, the UART2 receive interrupt request bit goes to "1". - (4) The receive complete flag goes to "0" when the lower-order byte of the UART2 buffer register is read. - (5) When the parity error is occurred, TxD2 pin goes to "L" level.
+- (2) When the first bit (the start bit) of reception data is received from the RxD2 pin, data is received, bit by bit, in sequence: LSB, ..., MSB, and stop bit(s). - (3) When the stop bit(s) is (are) received, the content of the UART2 receive register is transmitted to the UART2 receive buffer register.
+At this time, the receive complete flag goes to "1" to indicate that the reception is completed, the UART2 receive interrupt request bit goes to "1", and output from the RTS pin goes to "H" - (4) The receive complete flag goes to "0" when the lower-order byte of the UART2 buffer register is read. - (5) When the parity error is occurred, TxD2 pin goes to "L" level.